dphiffer/data-and-social-justice/tutorials/02-ssh-scp.md

 Now we can try logging in again using the key pair (again, with `dphiffer` replaced with your username).

 ```
-$ ssh -i organizer.network dphiffer@organizer.network
+$ ssh -i dsj dphiffer@dsj.organizer.network
 ```

 If everything is working, you should get logged in without having to type your password.

-The `-i organizer.network` part instructs `ssh` to use the private key (and associated `.pub` file) to login instead of using your password.
+The `-i dsj` part instructs `ssh` to use your private key to login instead of using your password.
+If the server finds the contents of `dsj.pub` in your `~/.ssh/authorized_keys` file, it will use it to authorize your login.

 ## SSH configuration

 We can make the login process even easier, since that involves a whole lot of typing.
-Let's add some configuration settings for the server, which we'll nickname `keller`.
+Let's add some configuration settings for the server, which we'll nickname `dsj`.

 ```
 $ nano ~/.ssh/config